-4. GRADING Valuation Element Poor Satis fying Above average 4.1.
-Seminar paper grading Organization Organization The paper is not organized order and its structure is la distinction between the per is well structured with a clear tion between the introduction, the art of the text and the conclusion. well-structured with a clear etween the introduction, the the text and the conclusions ectly logically linked to one Terminology, writing style not appropriate sentences Words and phrases are aligned with terminology.
-The writing style is appropriate, the sentence structure the vocabulary is appropriate and h grammatical errors. is clear, terminology and show an understanding of their meaning.
-The writing style is excellent the sentences are clear and Quoting and referencing Sources are not specified references do not match t a superficial approach to the topic and show Sources are listed, but incomplete and with errors.
+4. GRADING Valuation Element Poor Satis fying Above average Organization The paper is not organize order and its structure is • The paper is well structured with a clear distinction between the introduction, the main part of the text and the conclusion.
+The paper is well-structured with a clear distinction between the introduction, the main part of the text and the conclusions that are perfectly logically linked to one another 4.1.
+Seminar paper grading Terminology, writing style Words and phrases are lo with official terminology not appropriate, sentence modest vocabulary, and f repeated grammatical mis y.
+Writing style is as are too long, frequent and Words and phrases are aligned with of terminology.
+The writing style is appropriate, the sentence structure is c the vocabulary is appropriate and has grammatical errors. is clear, terminology and show an understanding o their meaning.
+The writing style is ar, Quoting and referencing Sources are not specified at all.
+The references do not match the topic and show a superficial approach to the research topic.
+Sources are listed, but incomplete and with errors.
 The references are appropriate for the subject and show a satisfactory research attitude.
 Sources are accurate, complete and consistent.
 The references are appropriate, Pe oor Satisfying Above average 4.2.
 Colloquium / exam grading Give answer by memory, I Does not know and does n and concepts.
-Cannot appl of the course. ot apply the basic terms Reproduces basic terms, without difficulty new knowledge, understands subject matter the terms and the notions that substate examples. ty transfers ter, explains ter, explains e content of the subject, and lains the terms and concepts nd solutions that are not Active participation in the 70-75% of attendance 76-8 6% of attendance 87-100% of atte ndance Created mental map.
+Cannot appl of the course. ot apply the basic terms Reproduces basic terms, without difficulty transfers new knowledge, understands subject matter, explains the terms and the notions that substantiate by examples. evaluation thorough logically that it en originall Knowledge is at the level of analysis, synthesis and evaluation.
+It observes legitimacy, accurately and thoroughly explains the content of the subject, and logically links and explains the terms and concepts that it encapsulates.
+Find solutions that are not originally given.
+There is a correlation with correlative subjects.
+Active participation in the 70-75% of attendance 76-8 6% of attendance 87-100% of att ndance Created mental map.
 Solved case study. lessons 2 points 4 points 7 points 3 points с. : 2 3 4 5 4.3.
 Creating a final grade Seminar paper 5 points 7 points 8 points 10 points according to evaluation Colloquium / written 2 3 4 5 elements exam 50-64,9% 65-79,9% 80-89,9% 90-100% 25 points 30 points 35 points 40 points Oral exam 2 3 5 5 25 points 30 points 35 points 40 points